 My favorites are still by far the Fire & Flavor olive wood charcoal briquettes and the Pok Pok Thaan Thai Style charcoal.
 These two provide excellent performance at a great price for how much they’re offering you; both essentially unmatched in quality.
 The Fire & Flavor charcoal won out after much deliberation because of its slightly lower price point while retaining similar levels of performance (if a bit of a different specialty), but the Pok Pok charcoal was very close.

 The others fall short of that mark but that doesn’t disqualify them outright.
 Some, like Royal Oak’s and Kamado Joe’s charcoals fill the niche of fairly cheap but good charcoals, while the Muxi charcoals are excellent for travelers of all stripes.
 The only hard pass I’d give is the Fogo Premium hardwood charcoal, unless it’s on sale; it’s both more expensive and lower quality than our winner.
+Once you’ve made a decision you can then decide on what delicious food to cook.
+I suggest trying out our grilled bacon recipe.

 How to Choose Between Different Types of Charcoal